stevechanieee/-1-BFloat16/README.md

 ## Julia ##

-Among other high-performance programming languages, Julia is a high-level, high-performance programming language, which was designed for numerical analysis and computational science.
+Among other high-performance programming languages (e.g., GNU Octave, Go, NumPy, etc.), Julia is a high-level, high-performance programming language, which was designed for numerical analysis and computational science.

 JuliaMath (i.e., mathematics made easy in Julia) defines the BFloat16 data type.